Indian Rocks Beach, Florida: Locations

-Villa Gallace – between 1st St and 2nd Ave

-Attractions

-Nekton Surf Shop is between 13th and 14th Ave.
-In addition to being a surf shop, you can rent paddle boards, bikes, surf boards, skim boards, and kayaks.

-Indian Rocks Beach Boat Rentals is just south of the Walsingham Bridge, on the intracoastal waterway.
-You can rent motor boats.

-Indian Rocks Beach Historical Museum is located on 4th Ave.
-The museum's exhibits cover local history, and it is operated by the Indian Rocks Historical Society.

-Splash Harbour Water Park is a Key West themed water amusement park for children and adults, located on 4th Ave.

-Island Surf Shop is a surf shop between 3rd and 4th Ave.
-From here, you can rent longboards, surf boards, paddleboards, and skateboards.

-Beach Art Center 1515 Bay Palm Blvd, Indian Rocks Beach, FL

 Parks

 Brown Park is on Bay Blvd, just north of 27th Ave, on very north end of Indian Rocks Beach.
 It has a playground and tennis courts.

 Kolb Park is home to Campalong Baseball Field, Indian Rocks Beach Skatepark, tennis courts, basketball courts, and a large shaded playground area.
 This is where a lot of city events take place, such as Oktoberfest.
 The park is across the street from the city hall, between 15th Ave and 16th Ave.

 Indian Rocks Beach Nature Preserve is located between 9th Ave and 10th Ave.
 The preserve features multiple boardwalk trails (some of which are waterfront), a dog park, and a community garden.

 Chief Chic-A-Si Park is located on 4th Ave.
 It is home to the "Taste of IRB" event.